-- outcomes for children with a particular focus on numeracy and literacy including across the curriculum and how the school is addressing low attainment and underachievement where applicable; - quality of provision with a particular focus on numeracy and literacy including across the curriculum; and - quality of leadership and management.
+- outcomes for children with a particular focus on numeracy including how the school is addressing low attainment and underachievement, where applicable;

+- quality of provision; and

+- quality of leadership and management.

 Where it has been possible to evaluate aspects of the foci, they are reported below.